 It won’t be long before we’re taking down the Christmas decorations, hoovering up the pine needles and packing everything back into the loft.
-It’s amazing how clean and bright the house can look once the festive adornments have been removed, and that fresh look may get you thinking about decluttering your home ready for the year ahead.
+It’s amazing how clean and bright the house can look once the festive adornments have been removed, and that fresh look may get you thinking about Declutter your home ready for the year ahead.

-Whether you are considering renovating or decorating later in the year, you are planning to extend your family or you simply want more living space, here are ten tips on how to clear the clutter and welcome in 2019.
+Whether you are considering renovating or decorating later in the year, you are planning to extend your family or you simply want more living space, here are ten tips on how to clear the clutter and welcome in 2024.

 1. Make a list